Calling all teens, ages 13-18, we are offering volunteer hours for book reviews!

 - Follow the basic template found in the article How To Write a Book Review by Joanna Cutrara

 After you submit your review using the form below, it will be reviewed by a librarian.
-Please allow 5-7 business days for a confirmation email.
-If your review follows the guidelines listed above, it will be posted to the library website under the pacl_teens account, and will list your first name and grade at the end of the review.
+Please allow 7-10 business days for a confirmation email.
+If your review follows the guidelines listed above, it will be posted to the library website under the pacl_teens account, and will list your first name, last initial, and grade at the end of the review.

 Once the review is approved and posted, you will be eligible for 1 hour of volunteering per review.